 There’s a wonderful treasure in Northwest Portland.
-A park that makes everyone from the 11 month old to the 11 year old squeal.
-I have to whisper it here …
+A park that makes everyone ages 1-12 squeal.

 2. You will see a nice trail but no playground equipment AT ALL until you come over the hill.
 This really gives that hidden jewel effect.

-Equipment ~ Oh boy.
+Equipment.
+Oh boy.
 There is a pirate ship!
-And bridges for youngins.
+And so many bridges.

-There is also a water spicket and sand.
-Lots of sand.
+There is also a water spicket and lots of sand.

 For kiddos four and under this totally counts as a day at the beach.
 Also my eight-year-old competitive gymnast and his gymnastics buddies agree the monkey bars are of good size and length for practicing on.